-Locking was created around the late 60s or the early 70s by Don Campbell.
+Locking was created around the late 60s/early 70s by Don Campbell.
 It stemmed from the different soul dances of that era.
-Just watch Soul Train!
-Moves like the Breakdown, Rocksteady, Funky Chicken, etc. The Lock was created by accident.
-Don was trying to do the Funky Chicken/Robot Shuffle and ended locking up his arms a certain way within the move (which move out of the two moves he was trying to do exactly I’m still not sure about).
-When he did this, people would keep telling him to “do that lock Campbell”, and thus the Campbell Lock was born.
-From there other moves were brought into locking such as Points, Fives, Scooby Doo, Stop & Go, among many others.
-Stunts such as Air Splits, Dives, also were brought into locking (inspired by Nicholas brothers and other tap dancers before the soul era).
-His group The Campbell Lockers (later to be renamed The Lockers) became world famous and appeared on such shows as the Carol Burnett Show, Johnny Carson, Dick Van Dyke.
+The TV show, “Soul Train” featured dancers that did social dances like the Breakdown, Rocksteady, Funky Chicken, etc. The “Lock” was actually created by accident.
+Don was trying to do the Robot Shuffle and ended locking up his arms a certain way as he was trying doing the move.
+When he did this, people would keep telling him to “Do that lock, Campbell!”, and thus the Campbell Lock was born.
+From there incorporated other moves into his dance such as Points, Keeping time (aka pace), Fives (mainly from the simple gesture of pointing at someone, or giving someone) and/or yourself five.
+Other dancers incorporated footwork based steps such as the Scooby Doo, Skeeter Rabbit, and Stop & Go, among many others.
+Stunts such as Air Splits, Knee Drops, Dives, also were brought into locking (some inspired by Nicholas Brothers and other tap dancers during the jazz era).
+Don’s group, The Campbell Lockers (also went by Campbellock Dancers later to be renamed The Lockers) became world famous and appeared on such shows as the Carol Burnett Show, Johnny Carson, Dick Van Dyke.
 This style is super funky and has a lot of character.

 *lockerlegends.net is a great site where you can learn more in detail about Locking history, movement and culture.
 Great forum where you can communicate with lockers around the globe.
 Even some of the OGs are on that forum and are very welcoming to answer questions people have.
+You will find more information about the next generation of lockers as well.

 Great interview with OG Locker Jimmy Scoo B Doo Foster.